5. Web Design

 Contrast

 It’s important to provide a contrast for your page to be pleasant, but it’s essential that you do so for users who may be colorblind or have limited vision.
-This is an awesome tool that allows you to enter two color and get an analysis on if the contrast is acceptable.
+This is an awesome tool that allows you to enter two colors and get an analysis on if the contrast is acceptable.

 Combinations